stanislavb/docker-image-diff/README.md

 Return codes:
 * 0 if images are the same
 * 1 on error (like non-existing image)
-* 2 if images differ
+* 2 if images differ or image not locally cached
+* 3 if image not found in registry

 Limitations
 -----------